 The best gaming headset overall

 The Logitech G432 is a fantastic all-round gaming headset, regardless of whether you're on a budget or got buckets of money to spend.
-Compared to similarly priced headphones such as the Steelseries Arctis 1 and Razer Kraken X, the Logitech G432 beats them all by a country mile.
+Compared to similarly priced headphones like the Steelseries Arctis 1 and Razer Kraken X, the Logitech G432 beats them all by a country mile.

 Its sound quality is absolutely fantastic for this kind of price, producing sparklingly detailed audio in every game going.
-It's so clear, in fact, that I had to remind myself that I hadn't accidentally put Logitech's G Pro X by accident.
+It's so clear, in fact, that Katharine had to remind herself that she hadn't accidentally put on Logitech's G Pro X by accident.
 It's also got a brilliant microphone, and comes with both a USB DAC and a combined and dual 3.5mm splitter to use with your PC, laptop and consoles.
-I did, admittedly, have a few issues with its overall comfort - especially compared to the featherweight Arctis 1 - but when the G432 sounds this good, I'm willing to overlook it here.
+There are, admittedly, have a few issues with overall comfort - especially compared to the featherweight Arctis 1 - but when the G432 sounds this good, it's not too hard to overlook them.